aaronwangj/sat-solver/README.md

 ### Multiprocessing

 The solver class uses four processes, each of which uses one of two-sided Jeroslow-Wang, Jeroslow-Wang, DLCS, and DLIS heuristics.
-The threads are terminated when one of them solves the instance.
+The processes are terminated when one of them solves the instance.
 At this point, all instances on Leaderboard could be solved within 5 minutes.

 ### Multiprocessing with mixed strategy